Aurora MySQL 3.08.0 (compatible with MySQL 8.0.39) released! Has the slow SELECT COUNT been improved?

 AuroraNumOomRecoveryTriggered

-Changed three CloudWatch metrics for avoiding out-of-memory (OOM) from running totals to incremental counters.
+Changed three CloudWatch metrics for preventing out-of-memory (OOM) from running totals to incremental counters.

 AuroraMemoryNumDeclinedSqlTotal